native-land-digital/next-nld/README.md

 - Improving use of Typescript (pretty lazy right now)
 - Checking and removing duplicate research entries (requires collaboration with research team)
 - Providing more options to react select lists on front page?
 Is it necessary or 50 initial results is enough?
+- Getting language to reload on the current page

 Aspirational:
 - Integrating researcher to-do list with the researcher dashboard section